nicolaujoan/azure-docker/README.md

 - SSH is an encripted connection protocol

-- have secure sign-ins over unsecured connections
+- Have secure sign-ins over unsecured connections

-- is the default connection protocol for linux VMs
+- Is the default connection protocol for linux VMs

-- is recommended by Microsoft to connect to a VM over SSH keys (public-private key pair)
+- Is recommended by Microsoft to connect to a VM over SSH keys (public-private key pair)
     - public key -> on linux VM
     - private key -> on local system